 In order to open a WeChat Store you need a WeChat official account.
 What is more, you must couple your verified account to WeChat payment platforms in order to open an in-app store.

 To put it simply, there are 3 options to create a WeChat official account:

 1. Registering using your overseas business license (special application process).

-This process will take between two and three months and only companies from Hong Kong, Macau, Taiwan, Japan, Singapore, South Korea, Thailand, France, the U.K., the U.S., Canada, New Zealand, Malaysia*, Germany*, Italy*, Vietnam*, Finland*, the UAE*, Indonesia*, Cambodia*, the Netherlands*, Philippines*, and Russia* can sign up.
-Where the countries with an asterix must invest U.S.$ in WeChat advertising.
+This process will take between 2 and 3 months and only companies from Hong Kong, Macau, Taiwan, Japan, Singapore, South Korea, Thailand, France, the U.K., the U.S., Canada, New Zealand, Malaysia*, Germany*, Italy*, Vietnam*, Finland*, the UAE*, Indonesia*, Cambodia*, the Netherlands*, Philippines*, and Russia* can sign up.
+Where the countries with an asterix must invest USD in WeChat advertising.

 2. Apply for a Chinese business license – register using your Chinese license.

 First you must register as a foreign entity in China and open a public bank account linked to your business license.
 Having a Chinese WeChat official account will lead to greater functionality but it is a costly and time-consuming process.

 3. Use a third-party license to create an official account.